Frosty's HVAC

 • [ ] Test AC — run cooling for 15 minutes and verify cold air at all vents

-• [ ] Trim vegetation away from outdoor condenser (12+ inches clearance on all sides)
+• [ ] Trim vegetation 2+ feet away from outdoor condenser on all sides

-What to do: DFW's oak and cedar pollen peaks in April.
+What to do: If you missed March, book the tune-up now — April is the last comfortable booking month.
+DFW's oak and cedar pollen peaks in April.
 Your AC filter is your primary defense against pollen entering your home.
-Check it now and plan to change it monthly through summer.
+Plan to change the filter monthly through summer.

 Homeowner tasks: